Category Archives: Training

 • Step awaaaaaaaay from that deep fried pickle!
 Certain foods – fried, chocolatey, caffeinated, cheesy, basically all the good stuff – can trigger heartburn.
 Also?
 No drinky-poos.

-• If you’re in a recurrent “season” of heartburn, stay away from moves that wrap around the stomach (craptastic rolldowns, I’m lookin’ at you).
-There are plenty of other things to focus on – fear not!
+• If you’re in a recurrent “season” of heartburn, stay away from moves that wrap around the stomach (craptastic rolldowns, I’m lookin’ at you) or hang upside down for long periods of time.
+There are plenty of other things to focus on – fear not.

 • Quit making like a chimney.
 If the contents of your stomach returning on a regular basis to your esophagus don’t encourage you to quit, you’re a stubborn bastard.